MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-users/manage-users-across-their-lifecycle.md

 ## Restore a user

-An administrator can also restore a user in Office 365, and the user will be reactivated in Yammer.
+When an administrator restores a Yammer-eligible user in Office 365, the user will be reactivated in Yammer.
 The following diagram shows how this works:

 ![Diagram that shows when an Office 365 admin restores a user, the user is then activated again in Yammer.](../media/f2dbf5f2-ba25-419e-802c-ac89e0bdeb7f.png)